vrodriguezf/deepvats/README.md

 ## Deploy

-To run the notebooks and the app, install `docker` and `docker-compose` in your system.
+To run the notebooks and the app, install `docker`, `docker-compose` and the [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) in your system.
+> Note: Your system needs an NVIDIA GPU

 Then, create a new *.env* file inside the folder `docker` of the project following the structure shown [here](https://github.com/vrodriguezf/dockerfiles/tree/master/jupyterlab-cuda).

 > Note: You need to have an account in [Weights & Biases (wandb)](https://wandb.ai/).